ViniciusSonntagDorow/crud/README.md

 # Pokémon CRUD Application

-This project is a Pokémon CRUD (Create, Read, Update, Delete) application that interacts with the [PokéAPI](https://pokeapi.co/) to fetch Pokémon data and store it in a local SQLite database.
-The application is built using Python with SQLAlchemy for database management and Pydantic for data validation.
+This project is a simple Pokémon CRUD application that interacts with the [PokéAPI](https://pokeapi.co/) to fetch Pokémon data and store it in a local *SQLite* database.
+The application is built using *Python* with *SQLAlchemy* for database management and *Pydantic* for validation.

 ## Features